The Kennel Club is responsible for the approval of championship show judges, of which there are in excess of 7,000 approved in the UK.

 Eye for a dog assessment

 This assessment can only be undertaken by judges who have awarded at least one set of Challenge Certificates.
-Judges progressing to award Challenge Certificates in a second or subsequent breed under the Judges' Education Programme (Breed Shows) are required to have passed this assessment.
+Judges progressing to award Challenge Certificates in a fourth or subsequent breed under the Judges' Education Programme (Breed Shows) are required to have passed this assessment.
 A review of this assessment is due to take place during 2021.

 The following judges have passed The Kennel Club's eye for a dog assessment under the Judges' Education Programme (Breed Shows) since April 2018.